What is the preferred webserver for media delivery?

 As far as deployment there is no difference either: Apache can easily be deployed as virtual machine, on hardware or as containerized micro service from Dockerhub serving particular use-cases - allowing to scale horizontally.

 However, Nginx shines when it comes to reverse proxy and caching so it is highly recommended to use both.
 Whenever possible media fragments should be served from cache, either by the CDN or the upstream origin first from an Nginx cache and only on full cache MISS the origin should be contacted.
-See Reverse proxy caching with Nginx and Apache for further details.
+See Shield caching with Nginx and Apache for further details.